Military conquests of the Ming dynasty: Maritime policies

-The Hongwu reign was marked by frequent despatch of envoys to foreign polities, and the court reception of foreign envoys from the maritime polities of Vietnam, Champa, Cambodia, Siam, Cochin, Sanfoqi, Java, Japan, Ryūkyū, Brunei, and Korea.
+The Hongwu reign was marked by frequent dispatches of envoys to foreign polities, and the court reception of foreign envoys from the maritime polities of Vietnam, Champa, Cambodia, Siam, Cochin, Sanfoqi, Java, Japan, Ryūkyū, Brunei, and Korea.
 They were drawn to China by the trade concessions available to tribute envoys, and the rewards given to the rulers who submitted the "tribute".
 However, the machinations of the Ming state meant that diplomatic links were also a major method by which court insiders, within the system, could gain influence and control.
 It was the failure to report the arrival of an envoy from Champa that led to Hu Weiyong (胡惟庸), the Ming prime minister from 1377 to 1380, being executed on charges of treason.
 Members of the Ming bureaucracy were likely already heavily involved in Southeast Asian maritime politics by the 1390s.

 In the early 1370s, the coastal people in China were forbidden to cross the oceans, other than on official missions.
 Fujian military officials, who had privately sent people across the seas to engage in trade, were punished not long thereafter.
 The prohibition was reinstated in 1381 and 1384, and an imperial command "strictly prohibiting people from having contact with foreigners" was promulgated in 1390.
-The frequency of these prohibitions suggests that they were not very effective, and the reason given for the imperial command was that "at this time in Guangdong/Guangxi, Zhejiang and Fujian, there were foolish people who did not know of these prohibitions, and frequently engaged in private trade with foreigners".
-The prohibition on going abroad to trade privately was reiterated in 1397.
-Whether these prohibitions actually affected maritime trade between southern China and Southeast Asia is not immediately apparent from the Ming texts, and perhaps through further archaeological research, it will be possible to piece together the ebbs and flows in maritime trade between China and Southeast Asia during this period.
+The frequency of these prohibitions was deemed not very effective, and the reason given for the imperial command was that "at this time in Guangdong/Guangxi, Zhejiang and Fujian, there were foolish people who did not know of these prohibitions, and frequently engaged in private trade with foreigners".
+The prohibition on going abroad for trade privately was reiterated in 1397.
+Whether these prohibitions actually affected maritime trade between southern China and Southeast Asia is not immediately apparent from the Ming texts.